threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 - Hero AI Assistant

 Check the [Roadmap](./roadmap.md) to consult the current status for each component.
 Read the [System Components](./category/system-components) section to learn about each individual components and their use cases.

-### Use Cases

-The ThreeFold ecosystem throughout the years developed and built strong partnerships and projects over the world.

-Among endless use cases, here is a list of active partnerships and use cases:

-- Tier S Datacenter
-  - Ultra-secure and energy efficient (up to 40% lower OPEX) data center solutions
-- Holochain
-  - Peer-to-peer transaction layer and Dapp layer on top of TFGrid
-- Digital Freezone
-  - A digital freezone made for hundreds of millions of people
-- Tanzania Sovereign Internet
-  - A sovereign Internet for a country
-- Mkondo
-  - Most realistic rendering of VR/AR env on top of TFGrid
-- Vindo
-  - Collaborative metaverse, best quality at low bandwidth
-- Vverse
-  - Virtual reality museum
-- Sikana
-  - Virtual learning platfrom

-Read the [Use Cases](./category/use-cases) section to explore what you can with the ThreeFold platform and what will be possible in the future.

 ## The Internet as Hope for Humanity